Tag Archives: creativity

 Some 40 of us gathered Saturday and Sunday at the Jewish Family & Children’s Service center, an inviting two story complex that hosts a vibrant Family Support group coordinated by Nancy Mazonson for individuals with Parksinson’s, their families and caretakers.
 Of the many services provided, one is an ongoing series of dance classes that were begun in 2006.

-The details of the workshop are on my yogajournal posterous blog.
+The details of the workshop are here.
 For now I want to focus on the benefits of dance for folks with Parkinson’s, and I would add that those same benefits accrue to just about anyone with limited mobility or dementia in its early stages.

-Research into the impact of dance on people with Parkinson’s is ongoing, most recently noted in this November 11, 2011 article on Dr Sara Houston’s work examining “the benefits to quality of life for people with Parkinson’s taking part in dance classes run by English National Ballet.”
+Research into the impact of dance on people with Parkinson’s is ongoing, most recently noted in Dr Sara Houston’s work examining “the benefits to quality of life for people with Parkinson’s taking part in dance classes run by English National Ballet.”
 The Dance for PD listserv provided a link to Study explores benefits of dance for people with Parkinson’s, a summary of Dr Houston’s research.

 My father had Alzheimer’s for many years.
 He also had a never-ending love of music and dance, with a heavy dose of Broadway musicals, music of the 40s and 50s, and folks like the Gershwins, Sinatra, Ella Fitzgerald, as well as Big Band tunes and songs from both world wars.
 He attended ballet and Broadway shows for the better part of his life, and danced up a storm (often with me) at family gatherings.
 Turns out, my Dad also had Parkinson’s Disease, something we did not find out until he died and it showed up on his death certificate.
 To be sure, I had an inkling, for he had the tremors in his hands, the arms that eventually stopped swinging when he walked, and a walk that turned to a shuffle (also common with Alzheimer’s).
 But no matter his physical state, he LOVED the music, he loved singing along to songs, he loved dancing.
 When the words left him, he sang along with humming or the requisite “heh” in a well-known WWII ditty or Columbia College (his alma mater) song.